ndierckx/NOVOPlasty/README.md

 NOVOPlasty is a de novo assembler and heteroplasmy/variance caller for short circular genomes.

-**Last updates: 30/10/19 version 3.7.2**
+**Last updates: 07/01/20 version 3.8**
+- UPDATED CONFIG FILE!
-- Improved heteroplasmy detection.
+- Improved heteroplasmy calling
+- Improved organelle assembly
+- NEW FUNCTION: It is now possible to extend a seed directly, this will not correct the given seed, so it may not have mismatches
 **30/10/19**
 - Problem with config file in Windows fixed.
+- Improved heteroplasmy detection.
 **30/07/19**
 - Improved heteroplasmy calling
 - Resolved several bugs